 Beyond the Bell supports children and young people to thrive by:

-Supporting Social and Emotional Wellbeing so that young people are resilient and well connected.
+Supporting Social and Emotional Wellbeing so that children and young people are resilient and well connected.

 Increasing access to services and pathways to Support Disadvantaged Young People to engage in education.

-Beyond the Bell uses a Collective Impact approach to drive place based, community wide change so that our young people can thrive.
+Beyond the Bell uses a Collective Impact approach to drive place based, community wide change so that our children and young people can thrive.
 Collective Impact is a framework that encourages collaboration across government, business, philanthropy, non-profit organisations and community members.
 It is based on the recognition that no single person, organisation, sector or government can tackle or solve the increasingly complex social problems we face as a society.

 Beyond the Bell works to bring the many stakeholders in the Great South Coast who are involved in the delivery of programs, services and education to improve outcomes for our children and young people together.
-Coordinating our efforts and developing a mutually reinforcing plan of action means that together we can change support our young people to thrive.
+Coordinating our efforts and developing a mutually reinforcing plan of action means that together we can enable our children and young people to thrive in education.